• Skip to primary navigation

 Glazed Tagine: Features and Characteristics

-Glazed tagines offer a special culinary experience.
+Glazed tagines offer a special cooking experience.

 The glaze on the tagine's interior and exterior adds to heat retention and distribution, resulting in cooked food with great flavor and texture.